About 701 CCA Presents: Columbia Open Studios

 What’s the geographical boundary for artist participation?

-Only artists with a studio in the city of Columbia, Lexington County or Richland County can participate.
+Only artists with a studio in the city of greater City of Columbia, Lexington County or Richland County can participate.

 What constitutes an art studio, as defined by 701 CCA Columbia Open Studios?

 A space designated and equipped solely for the artist’s art production.
 Temporary workspaces do not qualify.
-However, a permanent workspace in your home or alternate location will work well, just so it is your dedicated space for making artwork.
+However, a permanent workspace in your home or alternate location will work well, as long as it is your dedicated space for making artwork.

 Can artists without a dedicated working studio participate, even if they rent or borrow a space to at least *show* their work, either alone or as a group?